 The design appears again in his 1611 ( reprinted 1623) work “History Of Great Britaine”

+has not come to light but mediaeval heralds typically attributed coats of arms to people and places from the pre-heraldic era.
+Perhaps the design was based on a local tradition and Speed was following an existing practice or he may have been the first to associate the emblem with the ancient kingdom.
 These same arms were also attributed to the saint, Alban (the “Cross of Saint Alban”), a Roman era native of what would later become Mercia.
 The diagonal cross or saltire (derived from Middle French saultoir (stirrup), possibly owing to the shape of the triangular areas in the design) is generally held to refer to the fact that he was the first British Christian martyr and so entitled to bear a cross of martyrdom; however, as he was not crucified but beheaded, the cross is in an unusual diagonal form.
 Plausibly the “local tradition” on which Mercia’s attributed arms were based, derived from the fate of Saint Alban – the arms ascribed to the Mercian kingdom alluding to the fate of the renowned local saint.
-As a chapel of Saint Andrew was attached to the Abbey of Saint Alban it has also been mooted that Saint Alban’s symbol was influenced by the symbol of St Andrew, a white diaginal cross, on blue.
-However, it is not categorically clear whether the Dark Age Kingdom was awarded these arms first, which then became associated with the saint, or vice versa.
+As a chapel of Saint Andrew was attached to the Abbey of Saint Alban, it has also been mooted that Saint Alban’s symbol was influenced by the symbol of St Andrew, a white, diagonal cross, on blue.
+However, it is not categorically clear whether the Dark Age Kingdom was attributed these arms first, which then became associated with the saint, or vice versa.
 Whatever the precise sequence and configuration, it is evident that Mercia, Saint Alban and the gold saltire on a blue field, have a long established linkage and usage.

 It is recorded that King Offa of Mercia founded St. Alban’s abbey on the site of his martyrdom and the mediaeval town of Saint Alban’s grew up around it, named for the saint.
 In his “The Romance of Heraldry” G.W Scott-Giles writes on page 255 “Blue, a gold saltire…”, “…arms ascribed by the mediaeval heralds to the Kingdom of Mercia, appear to have been adopted by Saint Albans in consequence of the foundation, in 793, of the monastery to the memory of Saint Alban by Offa, King of Mercia.” which strongly suggests that the arms were defined primarily as those of the kingdom and of the saint and town, by association.
 This surmise seems substantiated by the date of the first record of the gold saltire on blue field as the arms of St. Albans town, 1634, some twenty years after their documentation as the arms of Mercia by John Speed.